 5. Promises (see “JavaScript Guide”→“Using promises”, focussing on the basic concept, not the full details).

-6. Closures (see “Closures”, focussing on the basic concept, not the full details).
+6. Closures (see “Closures”, focusing on the basic concept, not the full details).

 See the JavaScript Guide for explanations and the JavaScript Reference for details.